Rolling ball clock: How it works

-An electric motor scoops up a ball every minute.
+An arm driven by an electric motor scoops up a ball every minute.
 Every five minutes, the top rail will dump and deposit a ball on the second rail.
 Every hour, the upper and middle rails dump and one ball is transferred to the bottom rail to increment the hours.
 At 1:00 all three rails dump their balls to the feed rail at the bottom.

+The original design used an AC motor to move the arm continuously at a constant speed of 1 RPM.
+Later designs branded "Time Machine" used a low voltage DC motor to spin the arm once at a faster speed, with a modified quartz clock mechanism triggering the motor to drop a single ball at the top of the track.

 Variations

 The original design used steel balls, while the "Deluxe" model sold in the 1980s was twice as big and had plastic balls instead.
 There are homemade versions of the design which employ a 9-minute top rail, with the middle rail representing multiples of 10.

 KinetiClocK for example, is the newest rolling ball clock design with a focus on simplicity, durability, and aesthetics.

 Arrow Handicraft also manufactured the coin clock, which used pennies instead of balls.